A theory of minimal K-types for flat G-bundles: Formal flat -bundles and fundamental strata

 \begin{cor} All fundamental strata contained in $(\sG,\n)$ have the same depth. \end{cor} \begin{proof} Suppose $(\sG,\n)$ contains two fundamental strata with different depths $r$ and $s$, say with $r>s$.
 Then $r>0$, so the proposition gives the contradiction $s\ge r$. \end{proof}

-\begin{proof}[Proof of Theorem~\ref{MP}] We first prove that every flat $G$-bundle $(\sG, \n)$ contains a fundamental stratum (resp. a stratum of depth $0$) if it is irregular singular (resp. regular singular).
+\begin{proof}[Proof of Theorem~\ref{MP}] We only need to consider $\hG$-strata in the proof as the statements about $\sG$-strata are immediate consequences.
+We first prove that every flat $G$-bundle $(\sG, \n)$ contains a fundamental stratum (resp. a stratum of depth $0$) if it is irregular singular (resp. regular singular).
 Fix a chamber $C\subset\Ao$, and let $\Opt_C$ be the set of optimal points in $\bar{C}$.
 Consider the set of positive real numbers $s$ such that $(\sG, \n)$ contains a stratum $(x,s,\b)$ with $x\in\Opt_C$.
-This set is clearly nonempty, as any choice of trivialization and optimal point determines a stratum for $(\sG, \n)$.
+This set is clearly nonempty, as by Remark~\ref{stratarmk}, any choice of trivialization and optimal point determines a stratum for $(\sG, \n)$.
 Since $\Opt_C$ is finite, it attains its lower bound $r>0$.

 Suppose that $(x,r, \b)$ is a stratum contained in $(\sG, \n)$ such that $x \in \Opt_C$ and $r$ is the lower bound described above.
 We write $\phi$ for the associated trivialization of $\sG$.
 Assume that this stratum is not fundamental.
 Note that Proposition~\ref{adjchar} guarantees that this is the case when $(\sG,\n)$ is regular singular.
 Lemma~\ref{unstable} implies that $(\sG,\n)$ contains a stratum of the form $(y, s, \b')$, where $y\in\Opt_C$ and $s<r$.
 (If $r$ is not a critical point, one can take $y=x$.)
 By minimality of $r$, we must have $s=0$, and it follows from Proposition~\ref{regsing} that $(\sG,\n)$ is regular singular.
 Thus, $(x,r,\b)$ is fundamental if $(\sG,\n)$ irregular singular, and $(\sG,\n)$ contains a stratum of depth $0$ if it is regular singular.
 Statements~\eqref{MP1} and ~\eqref{MP3} now follow immediately from Proposition~\ref{minr} and Corollary~\ref{minrcor}.